Skip to Content

 • Another passenger in your vehicle

-When pursuing a personal injury claim after a rideshare accident, it's crucial to identify the responsible party accurately.
-In some cases, the rideshare driver's negligence might be evident, such as speeding, distracted driving, or running a red light.
+When pursuing an injury claim after a rideshare accident, accurately identifying the responsible party is crucial.
+In some cases, the rideshare driver’s negligence might be evident, such as speeding, distracted driving, or running a red light.
 In others, the accident may result from a combination of factors, making a thorough investigation essential.
 An experienced Port Orange rideshare accident attorney can help navigate this complexity and gather the necessary evidence to establish liability.

 In some instances, multiple parties may be responsible for your injuries.
-When this is the case, we may need to file claims against all necessary parties.
-The end goal is reaching a maximized compensation on your behalf so no payments come directly out of your own pocket.
+We may need to pursue claims against all necessary parties when this is the case.
+The end goal is to maximize your compensation so that no payments come directly out of your own pocket.

-How Long Do You Have to File a Lawsuit After a Rideshare Accident in Daytona Beach?
+How Long Do You Have to File a Claim After a Rideshare Accident in Daytona Beach?

-In Florida, the statute of limitations for personal injury lawsuits, including those arising from rideshare accidents, is generally four years from the date of the accident.
-However, it's advisable not to wait until the last minute to take legal action.
-Initiating the legal process as soon as possible allows for thorough investigations, preservation of evidence, and a stronger case overall.
+In Florida, the statute of limitations for personal injury claims, including those arising from rideshare accidents, is generally two years from the accident date.
+However, it’s advisable not to wait until the last minute to take legal action.
+Initiating the legal process as soon as possible allows for thorough investigations, preservation of evidence, and a more substantial claim overall.

 How Much Can I Recover After an Uber/Lyft Accident?

-Say you were a passenger in an Uber and the driver ran a red light, hitting another vehicle.
+Imagine you were a passenger in an Uber, and the driver ran a red light, hitting another vehicle.
 As a result, you suffered severe whiplash, which resulted in extensive neck and shoulder pain.
-You went to the doctor for treatment, where you were x-rayed and given a prescription medication to help with the pain.
+You went to the doctor for treatment, where you were x-rayed and given prescription medication to help with the pain.
 Your medical bills and the cost of ongoing treatment soon exceeded thousands of dollars.
 In this instance, can you secure compensation from Uber for your medical bills?

 In short, yes.
 Because the Uber driver had accepted a ride, Uber will cover up to $1 million in damages.
-However, this compensation only kicks in once the actual driver’s private auto insurance denies coverage.
-In other words, you will need to file a claim with the driver’s insurance provider first.
-That claim will most likely be denied because the driver was operating a vehicle for commercial purposes.
+However, this compensation only occurs once the driver’s private auto insurance denies coverage.
+In other words, you must pursue a claim with the driver’s insurance provider first.
+That claim will most likely be denied because the driver operated a vehicle for commercial purposes.
 Only then will you be able to pursue compensation directly from Uber.

 Uber & Lyft Insurance Coverage